 Green The Street is a collaborative event held at the Ekka each year and lead by architectural firm Roberts Day.
 The Ageing Revolution worked with Roberts Day and Real Serious Games to deliver a VR scenario that imagines an urban street in 2050.
 We asked people to think about what future cities might need in place given our ageing population.
 We put over 500 people through the scenario with people over 50 our most enthusiastic participants.

 The Enigma Family Project is all about challenging the idea that the older we are, the less creative we become.
 Leon ‘Grindhowl Screech’ Bozanich is a bluesman in the tradition of music that unashamedly shows your scars and journey through life.
 At 65, he’s got lots of music in him yet.

 AgeTech Australia is a collaborative, cofounded by The Ageing Revolution and Conpago.
 AgeTech Australia aims to provide the often missing design ingredient between tech solutions and their implementation – the inclusion of older people themselves!
-In 2020. we hope to continue the development of the network with the establishment of an NFP.
+We hope to continue the development of the network with the establishment of an NGO.

 Age Runner is a game aimed to educate and inform about ageing.
 Designed as a perpetual running game, the object is to live for as long as you can, avoiding obstacles and picking up rewards along the way.
 Still in-production, this game is looking for an investor or sponsor!

 Our tech arm People Tech Revolution develops VR scenarios to challenge discrimination and bias.
 With our innovation partner Equal Reality, we have worked with world-leading companies to improve inclusion.
 We’re currently co-designing scripts and scenarios- interested in being a part of our process?
 Talk to us!